ZIP: Scalable Crowd Counting via Zero-Inflated Poisson Modeling: Experiments

+To investigate the performance-efficiency trade-off, we compare our proposed lightweight models (from ZIP-P to ZIP-S ) with a range of representative compact methods.
+We divide models into four groups based on parameter size: (1) ultra-lightweight models ($<$1M), (2) lightweight models (1–10M), (3) mid-size models (10–20M), and (4) larger lightweight models ($\ge$20M).
+Table~\ref{tab:comparison_sota_light} presents the details.

+\textbf{Ultra-lightweight ($<$1M).} In this group, ZIP-P achieves the best performance across all three benchmarks, with notably lower MAE on ShanghaiTech B (8.2) and UCF-QNRF (96.2) than LSANet, despite having over 50\% fewer FLOPs.
+This demonstrates our model's superior design in extremely constrained settings.

+\textbf{Lightweight (1–10M).} ZIP-N significantly outperforms other methods such as MobileCount and LMSFFNet-XS across all datasets.
+It achieves the lowest MAE in this group on ShanghaiTech A (58.8), ShanghaiTech B (7.7), and UCF-QNRF (86.4).

+\textbf{Mid-size (10–20M).} ZIP-T leads this group with the best results on all benchmarks.
+It achieves group-best scores of 56.3 MAE on ShanghaiTech A, 6.6 on ShanghaiTech B, and 76.0 on UCF-QNRF, significantly outperforming MobileCount$\times$2 with fewer parameters and FLOPs.

+\textbf{Larger lightweight ($\ge$20M).} ZIP-S sets a new benchmark in this group and across all lightweight models, achieving 55.1 MAE on ShanghaiTech A, 5.8 on ShanghaiTech B, and 73.3 on UCF-QNRF.
+These scores represent the best results among all compared lightweight models, and they also approach or surpass those of regular-sized models presented in Table~\ref{tab:comparison_sota}.

-Across all groups, our EBC-ZIP variants consistently outperform existing methods with comparable or fewer parameters and FLOPs.
-These results validate the effectiveness and scalability of our EBC-ZIP framework, making it suitable for real-world deployments under various computational constraints.
+Across all groups, our ZIP variants consistently outperform existing methods with comparable or fewer parameters and FLOPs.
+These results validate the effectiveness and scalability of our ZIP framework, making it suitable for real-world deployments under various computational constraints.